 The structure of the Host Committee is also important, but will vary according to the strengths and attributes of the Host Committee members and the requirements of each unique community.
-Directors need to be recruited for each area, but they will also need to recruit a team around them to divide up tasks and support them during the event.

 Co-Chairs

 The Event should have two Co-Chairs who jointly perform the leadership role for the Event.
 As with the other key roles in the Host Committee, the co-chair structure allows for some redundancy and avoids having the Host Committee become too reliant on one person.
 The Co-Chairs should be prepared to act as the official spokespeople for the Event in the community and to lead the efforts of the rest of the host group.
 At least one of the Co-Chairs should have experience in running meetings.